ddl-dave-heinicke/Data-Analyst-Workshop-Electricity/.ipynb_checkpoints/README-checkpoint.md

 <img src = readme_images/AddDataSource.png width="800">
 </p>

-Select the 'Domino-PowerGeneration-Workshop' s3 bucket connection and click add to project
+Select the 'Domino-PowerGeneration-Workshop' s3 bucket connection and click add to project (The avaialble data sources on the left may look different).

 <!-- ![image](readme_images/AddS3.png) -->